cocos/cocos-docs/en/publish/publish-native.md

 ---

-To know how to debug on a native platform:

-Since Creator v1.7, please refer to [Debug JavaScript on Native Platform](debug-jsb.md).
+To know how to debug on a native platform, please refer to [Debug JavaScript on Native Platform](debug-jsb.md).

-If the Creator version is v1.6 below, please refer to [Native Platform Debugging](debug-native.md).